telerik/blazor-docs/components/buttongroup/overview.md

 1. Inside it, add `ButtonGroupToggleButton` or `ButtonGroupButton` tags that denote each button.
     * The `ButtonGroupToggleButton` becomes primary when clicked and de-selects when another one is clicked.
 Read more in the [Selection]({%slug buttongroup-selection%}) article.
     * The `ButtonGroupButton` does not change its visual state when clicked.
 1. Use the `OnClick` event of these buttons to handle the user actions.
-It receives argument of type `MouseEventArgs`, read more in the [Events]({%slug buttongroup-events%}) article.
+It receives argument of type [MouseEventArgs](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.components.web.mouseeventargs?view=aspnetcore-5.0), read more in the [Events]({%slug buttongroup-events%}) article.

 >caption TelerikButtonGroup with regular buttons and toggle buttons, and their respective OnClick handlers